yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 You can also consider switching to a lighter-weight version of your framework.
-Many popular frameworks have a lighter alternative, which is mostly compatible (so your could easily switch your content to it), while being faster.
+Many popular frameworks have a lighter alternative, which is while being faster.
 There are of-course some trade-offs to be had there, as that lighter weight may come at a cost to functionality you rely on.
 But in many cases, it just sheds off features you don't even use,